 You may have heard by now that we recently launched a new website for the Plaza Community Cinema in Waterloo near Liverpool.
-We try to fit one charity project in a year at interconnect/it to give ourselves a challenge that wouldn’t normally come up.
-I should come clean that part of the reason for doing this project is that we were hoping to be selected to design and build the new website for FACT however after making it to the short list there were two other agencies that pipped us to the post.
+We try to fit one charity project in a year at Interconnect to give ourselves a challenge that wouldn’t normally come up.
+I should come clean that part of the reason for doing this project is that we were hoping to be selected to design and build the new website for FACT however after making it to the shortlist there were two other agencies that pipped us to the post.
 Grrr.

 It would have been a shame to waste the ideas we had and the planning we’d done so I got in touch with local artist and teacher Sam Meech who I met at one our SWIG events.
-Sam had put together the existing Plaza website using an off the shelf theme but it had it had it’s fair share of problems when it came to maintaining film times and organising content.
+Sam had put together the existing Plaza website using an off the shelf theme but it had its fair share of problems when it came to maintaining film times and organising content.

-The Plaza cinema has had a few different owners through the years.
+The Plaza cinema has had a few different owners over the years.
 When I was little it was an Odeon cinema and being just around the corner from my home it was always where I went to see films throughout my childhood, the first one I remember being The Rescuers, then not long after that I remember being utterly petrified by the ‘giant’ scorpion in Honey I shrunk the Kids!

-After a closure and reopening as the Apollo cinema, the old art deco building eventually came under threat of demolition.
+After closure and reopening as the Apollo cinema, the old art deco building eventually came under threat of demolition.
 This did not go over well with the community in Waterloo and the surrounding areas!
-Happily the cinema was reopened as a charity and is run by its fantastic volunteers so it really does belong to the community.
+Happily, the cinema was reopened as a charity and is run by its fantastic volunteers so it really does belong to the community.
 I was only too pleased when Dave gave the nod to spend the time that was booked for FACT to create a new website for the Plaza, a place that was very much a part of my formative years.

 We met up with Sam, James and Martin who were the volunteers responsible for managing the website to find out what their thoughts were and to share our ideas. the response was very positive and as it turned out I had (almost) complete freedom to get creating.